c21matthewm/DAI_Final_Project/README.md

 ### Loan Term Length
 ***
 The second hypothesis test assesed the default rate given different lengths of the term of the loan.
 This feature was binned into just two categories in the dataset, 36 and 60 months.
 A one-tailed t test with 95% confidence was used to determine if applicants applying for a shorter term loan have a lower default rate than applicants applying for a longer term loan.
+Each distribution of the sample mean is a normal distribution centered around the sample mean and stretching 4 standard errors to each side.
 The test found that borrowers have a statistically lower default rate with a 36 month loan term than with a 60 month term.
 This is important because the company can potentially reduce risk by having more short-term loans, or charge a higher interest rate on loans that are longer term.
 ***
 ![](images/loan_term_hypotest.png)
 <br />